mathewgomas-alfred/mathewgomas.io/reference_manual/image_split.rst

     Whether to number the files using the following directions:

-        horizontal
+        Horizontal
-            left to right, top to bottom
+            Left to right, top to bottom.
-        vertical
+        Vertical
-            top to bottom, left to right
+            Top to bottom, left to right.

 Prefix
     The prefix at which the files should be saved at.
 By default this is the current document name.